Are your contact details up to date?

 - Your contact details have changed (mobile phone number, preferred email address)

-- Your pet has been recently de-sexed – this will reduce your renewal fee (must provide proof of de-sexing)
+- Your pet has been recently de-sexed – this will reduce your registration fee (must provide proof of de-sexing)

 - You have become eligible for State concession (must provide proof of State Concession card)